Chip-Biscuit/Dead-Rising-2-Off-The-Record-PC-Controller-Support/README.md

 Now the game should work in full native controller support, with Xbox button prompts and rumble included.

-**For Custom controller support (Lacks rumble and button prompts, but allows deep configuration of each button/stick/trigger.**
+# For Custom controller support (Lacks rumble and button prompts, but allows deep configuration of each button/stick/trigger.

 Go to the bottom of the page download DeadRising2OTRController.zip unzip it and put the contents into your games install location next to deadrising2.exe. in d3d9.ini you can fully customise the inputs its all explained in the INI you can also use [hotkey]keycodes.txt provided in the fix to help you.

 Instructions:

-    Put d3d9.dll & d3d9.ini files in the directory of the game (next to deadrising2.exe) In Steam (if steam version is used)
+    Put d3d9.dll & d3d9.ini files in the directory of the game (next to deadrising2.exe)
-    Pick the game Dead Rising 2
-    Press the cog button on the right
-    Chose "properties".
-    Go into "controller" tab
-    Turn off Steam Input completely picking the corresponding option from the drop-down list.

 For deep customization check both d3d9.ini and [hotkey]keycodes.txt files inside the archive.